“ Every company has the potential to change the world, and will not survive if it doesn’t” [Sir Richard Branson]

 How we can help

 Changes in customers’ demand patterns are felt across a variety of industries.
-Food, cosmetics and household cleaning products are good examples of this trend.
-The reach however is much broader.
+Food, cosmetics, and household cleaning products are good examples of this trend.
+The reach, however, is much broader.
 Our consumers finish and furnish their houses with more natural products.
 They abandon materials from their kitchens and bathrooms that may be considered toxic.
 They engage with goods and services providers differently.
 Every day they vote with their £,$, or € affecting the bottom lines of large companies.
-The changes are measured in billions (just look at the equivalent of $18bn in market share that US food and beverages companies lost between 2009 and 2015, or at the impact of disruptive technologies).
+The changes are measured in billions (just look at the equivalent of $18bn in market share that US food and beverages companies have lost in recent years, or at the impact of disruptive technologies).

-How to respond to consumer trends is not always obvious, as often double-digit growth in sales of new products may not offset a decline in high margin goods.
+It is not always obvious how to respond to consumer trends, as often double-digit growth in sales of new products may not offset a decline in high margin goods.
 How to create a trend and lead the industry may be even less straightforward, yet it may be one of the key factors in achieving success.

-Your consumers increasingly are finding value in aspects that affect environment, society and their health and well-being.
+Your consumers are increasingly finding value in aspects that affect the environment, society and their health and well-being.
 They may “define” ESG differently than you do.
-If you, however, insist on “your definition” you may “become one of the business cases” analysed by MBA students.
-With such dynamic changes across a variety of industries, skilful identification and interpretation of ESG issues could make a difference between bringing an edge to your core business or making you a laggard in your industry.
+If you however, keep insisting on “your definition” you may “become one of the business cases” analysed by MBA students.
+With such dynamic changes across a variety of industries, skillful identification and interpretation of ESG issues could make a difference between bringing an edge to your core business or making you a laggard in your industry.
 Yet ESG is seldom interwoven into the core business, let alone perceived as one of the key drivers impacting the bottom line.
 The link between changing consumer demand pattern and ESG is also often missed.

-Bring together experts from a variety of industries and facilitate the creation of an environment that fosters innovation
+- Bringing together experts from a variety of industries and facilitating the creation of an environment that fosters innovation

-identify and interpret material ESG issues that can bring an edge to core business and the value creation chain
+- Identifying and interpreting material ESG issues that can bring an edge to core business and the value creation chain

-Dana Hanby is the Founder of Health Equity Exchange – a portal that brings experts and users together, fostering innovation and facilitating the development of solutions, which not only respond to but also create new trends.
-Dana has experience in New Market Entry, Business Expansion and Development with the expertise in Financial Environmental markets.
+Dana Hanby is the Founder of Health Equity Exchange – a portal that brings experts and users together, fostering innovation through Sustainability and facilitating the development of solutions, which not only respond to but also create new trends.
+Dana has experience in New Market Entry, Business Expansion and Development with the expertise in Sustainability and Financial Environmental markets.

-Her responsibilities have included Global Sales Lead for Energy and Environmental products and services for the second largest derivatives exchange in the World.
-She has also worked closely with the World Bank to put forward financial solutions with the aim of increasing liquidity and efficiency in the Climate Market in her role as Chair of “Ratings and ICaR (Reserve)” Group for the Climate Market and Investment Association.
+Her responsibilities have included Global Sales Lead for Energy and Environmental products and services for the second largest derivatives exchange in the World; Development and management of Global ESG implementation program for an industrial PLC; She has also worked closely with the World Bank to put forward financial solutions with the aim of increasing liquidity and efficiency in the Climate Market in her role as Chair of “Ratings and ICaR (Reserve)” Group for the Climate Market and Investment Association.

 Dana holds an MBA with the focus on Strategy and Finance and a Masters of Science (EE).
 She also holds PMI accredited qualifications in Project Management.
 As behavioural science permeate multitude of sectors – from Financial to Consumer facing Industries, she has also obtained a Diploma in Cognitive Behavioural Therapy and has become a Silver Member of the International Association of Neuro Linguistic Programming and Coaching.